 BeWell@Stanford serves as the overarching health and wellness resource for Stanford University.
 The program is meant to encourage all of the Stanford community to adopt and maintain healthy lifestyle behaviors by facilitating a culture of wellness.
 The program collaborates with departments on campus to provide students with valuable resources.
 Students can also subscribe to a online student wellness magazine called Student Health 101.

-When it comes to choosing what meals to serve students, Yale Dining considers ethnic backgrounds, student lifestyles, enjoyment, health and wellness, campus events and holiday.
+When it comes to choosing what meals to serve students, Yale Dining considers ethnic backgrounds, student lifestyles, enjoyment, health and wellness, campus events, and holidays.
 According to their website, their style is “all-you-care-to-eat.”
 They encourage those with special dietary needs to speak up in order to receive customized meals.
-As for the rest of the students, weekly menus are posted under the online Menu Selector, which features the items’ ingredients in descending order by weight, nutritional information and whether it is vegan, gluten-free, contains food allergens, etc.
+As for the rest of the students, weekly menus are posted under the online Menu Selector, which features the items’ ingredients in descending order by weight, nutritional information, and whether it is vegan, gluten-free, contains food allergens, etc.

 The Payne Whitney Gym is nicknamed “cathedral of sweat” because of the building’s church-like gothic style, according to Greatist.
 There, students can join group fitness classes, play squash and use facilities for gymnastics and swimming.
 The gym also dedicates 20,000 square feet of space to recreational fitness and strength conditioning.